By: Sharon Aron Baron

-This back-asswards way of doing things in Tamarac stinks and finally the residents of Kings Point are catching a whiff of what’s going on.
+This back-asswards way of doing things in Tamarac stinks, and finally, the residents of Kings Point are catching a whiff of what’s going on.

 It looks like we are.

-Looks like the news will continue in 2015.
+It looks like the news will continue in 2015.

 Tamarac Talk welcomes your stories.
 If you have a tip, share it here by contacting Tamarac Talk here.